Student Life and Development

 - Constitution (bylaws) regarding its method of operation

-- Names of five student representatives
+- Names of five student officers

 The following articles should be included in all organizational constitutions:

-- Purpose of the Organization
+Purpose of the Organization

-- Qualifications of Membership
+Qualifications of Membership

-- Officers, the Election Process, and Duties
+Officers, the Election Process, and Duties

-- Meetings of the Organization
+Meetings of the Organization

 Retention of University Recognition

+At the beginning of each academic year, student organizations are required to renew their recognized status for that year.
 To maintain its official university recognition, a student organization and its officers are responsible for complying with pertinent federal, state, and local laws along with the following university regulations:

-Withdrawal of Recognition
+Withdrawal of Registration

 When university registration is withdrawn, the organization will no longer be able to conduct business in the name of UHV, nor shall the organization have any access to the funds in its university account.
-The Coordinator of Student Life (CSL) will make recommendations regarding withdrawal of recognition to the Director of Student Life and Services, who will then recommend action to the president of UHV.
+The Coordinator of Student Life (CSL) will make recommendations regarding withdrawal of recognition to the Director of Student Life and Services, who will then recommend action to the President of UHV.

 The UHV student body does not have the authority to abolish any student organization.
 This decision is vested with the President of UHV, who is responsible to the Board of Regents.